Events and Calendar

 Self-harm and attempts to die by suicide can raise powerful, difficult and at times conflicting feelings, naturally in the person experiencing the distress and also within others who have contact with them, whether family, friends or services.
 Concern and anxiety are often experienced.
 Reactions and responses made in an attempt to manage risk can feel, or be, controlling and disallowing.
 Sometimes these may over rely on service risk procedures and protocols, and limit the time taken for exploration or understanding of what underlies the wish to self-harm.
 This can complicate the helping relationship and therapeutic alliance, potentially create re-enactments of unhelpful relational patterns, and contribute to things remaining stuck.

 As helpers and therapists we can find ourselves in a dilemma between the client’s need to be heard, contained and understood, whilst also actively working with risk and risk management.
 Remaining open, compassionate and truly collaborative with clients can be challenging while managing personal and organisational concern and anxiety.

-The day is designed to help you
+The day was designed to help participants:

 - Develop confidence to ask about and explore self-harm and risk

 - Establish and enhance a relational understanding of self-harm